Kotlin/KEEP/proposals/KEEP-xxxx-lateinit-val.md

 | read  | after first write<br/>(ensured at compile-time) | after first write<br/>(ensured at runtime) | after first write<br/>(ensured at runtime) | after first write<br/>(ensured at compile-time) |
 | write |                     anytime                     |                  anytime                   |       once<br/>(ensured at runtime)        |       once<br/>(ensured at compile-time)        |

+Note that we **do not** propose deprecation of `lateinit var`.
+It covers use cases beyond assign-once semantics, such as the builder pattern, and may be preferred in performance-sensitive contexts.

 ### Compilation Strategy

 `lateinit val` declarations are compiled to delegation